-Plugin authors must register pages as public if they should be viewable through Walled Gardens by responding to the public\pages, walled\garden plugin hook.
+Plugin authors must register pages as public if they should be viewable through Walled Gardens:

+- by setting 'walled' => false in route configuration - by responding to the public\pages, walled\garden plugin hook.
 The returned value is an array of regexp expressions for public pages.

 The following code shows how to expose http://example.org/my\plugin/public\page through a Walled Garden.
-This assumes the plugin has registered a Page handler for my\plugin.
+This assumes the plugin has registered a route for my\plugin/public\page.